firebolt-db/godocs/docs/sql_reference/functions-reference/aggregation/variance-samp.md

 ## Example
 {: .no_toc}

-For this example, we create a new table `exams` and calculate the sample standard deviation of the grades:
+For this example, we create a new table `exams` and calculate the sample variance of the grades:
-{% include sql_examples/stddev_samp.md %}
+{% include sql_examples/var_samp.md %}

 {: .note}
 > This function uses a numerically unstable algorithm.